Who is Central Portfolio Control?

-Your Rights When Dealing with Central Portfolio Control, Inc.
+Your Rights When Dealing with Central Portfolio Control

-- It is a violation of federal law for Central Portfolio Control, Inc. to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Central Portfolio Control to report inaccurate or incomplete information about you.

 - Central Portfolio Control may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Central Portfolio Control must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 - Central Portfolio Control cannot threaten to have you arrested or imprisoned over unpaid debts.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.